 Tom is a versatile barrister with considerable experience of legal practice that has involved appearing in every tier of the English courts up to the Court of Appeal.
 He is developing a broad commercial and insolvency practice in line with Chambers’ profile in those areas.

 Before being called to the bar, Tom was an Associate in the Dispute Resolution team of a magic circle law firm in London, and has acted on behalf of large organisations and high net-worth individuals in their most complex and high-profile disputes.
-He has particular experience of complex litigation in the field of banking & finance.
+He has particular experience of complex litigation in the field of banking and finance, and is able to bring significant commercial experience to the cases he works on.

 Tom has a keen interest in pro-bono and has previously worked with a Florida-based charity which assists inmates on death row, and has also participated in numerous initiatives designed to encourage wider access to the legal profession.